Learning SQL is Easier Than You Think

 3. Become the Documentation Guru

 Speaking of menial tasks, you can also ask for documentation duty.
-Once again, it's not glamorous, but it's another thing that your DBAs probably hate.
+Once again, it's not glamorous, but it's another thing your DBAs probably hate.
 That means it's a perfect place to offer some help.

 4. Get Detailed with Reports

-The most foolproof aspect of this approach is that you'll only be querying data from the database, and not updating or changing anything.
+The most foolproof aspect of this approach is that you'll only be querying data from the database and not updating or changing anything.
 (What does "DROP TABLE" do?)

 5. Take it to the Web

-If a blog seems like an extensive amount of work (trust us, we get it), consider joining some online communities such as forums and user groups.
+If a blog seems like extensive work (trust us, we get it), consider joining some online communities such as forums and user groups.
 It's surprising to discover how many people have been in your shoes at some point in their professional careers.
 Many successful DBAs are only too happy to answer questions and offer help on these online forums.

 6. Use That Spare Time to Freelance (or Volunteer)

 Nonprofits are another great way to get experience.
-They typically have lots of data, but not necessarily the resources to have a data person on-hand.
+They typically have lots of data but not necessarily the resources to have a data person on hand.
 Don't pass up any opportunity to get your hands dirty with SQL.
 The experience is what you're trying to attain, even if you're not getting paid.

-Put in the work to get the reward
+Put in the Work to Get the Reward

 Remember to keep your eyes open for opportunities.
 Seize them whenever they present themselves.
 With determination, experience, and a little luck, you could be on your way to boosting your career with SQL!